 in a sunny location.

-flowers, drought and rabbit resistance, and both are nearly seedless.
+dark pink flowers, drought and rabbit resistance, and both are nearly seedless.

 VIBURNUMS Spring blooming white flowers, red to blue to black berries, enjoyed